 Especially well-suited to view large medical, geospatial, and very-high-resolution camera images stored on remote servers, LEADTOOLS JPIP SDK technology is an SDK implementation of the JPEG 2000, part 9 standard (ISO/IEC 15444-9) and includes meta-data and codestream elements.
 The JPIP client/server architecture is designed to store large, compressed JPEG 2000 images on the server, while transmitting image resolution, quality, and region of interest (ROI) as specified by the client.
-Clients may view stored images without needing to download the entire file and decode the entire image codestream.
-LEADTOOLS JPIP server and client components empower developers with several options to efficiently and effectively stream and decode images.
+Clients can view images without needing to download the entire file and decode the entire image codestream.
+LEADTOOLS JPIP server and client components empower developers to provide several options to efficiently and effectively stream and decode images.

-LEADTOOLS JPIP SDK technology is comprised of high-level components that developers can easily plug into enterprise client/server applications to immediately start streaming high-resolution images — even over low-bandwidth connections.
+LEADTOOLS JPIP SDK technology is comprised of high-level components that developers can easily plug into enterprise client/server applications to immediately start streaming high-resolution images—even over low-bandwidth connections.

 Overview of LEADTOOLS JPIP Client and Server SDK Technology

 - Optimize network efficiency through progressive image transmission and elimination of redundant data transmission

 - Provide a better UX with progressive image decoding, tiles, and components to display images as quickly as possible

 - A great solution for lossless, high-resolution medical and geospatial images

 - Server libraries can store images as JPEG 2000 codestreams and multiple file formats such as J2K, JP2, and JPX

 - Source code for client and server demonstration applications is provided